 Right to Left

-For languages that are displayed right to left, modify the
+For languages that are displayed right to left, use the following language properties settings:

 lang.dir=rtl lang.line.begin=right lang.line.end=left